 Historicity and the Burden of Form

 To paint abstractly today is to paint after abstraction.
-Every gesture arrives freighted with history—the stroke haunted by Abstract Expressionism, the field by Malevich and Klein, the textured surface by Rauschenberg and Kiefer.
+Every gesture arrives freighted with history: the stroke haunted by earlier movements, the field by those who already reduced it to its essence, the textured surface by those who made accumulation itself a subject.

 Against Erasure

 There is a quiet politics to accumulation.
-In a culture obsessed with the clean slate—the next update, the algorithmic now—these paintings choose to keep.
+In a culture obsessed with the clean slate, the next update, the algorithmic now, the image that refreshes before it can settle, these paintings choose to keep.
 They refuse to erase.
 Each layer remembers what came before and makes it visible in relief: a ridge of dried paint steering a brush, a colour that bleeds through despite attempts to bury it.

 Titles as Thresholds